AI Data Center Power - Market Intelligence

 • Government of Canada - federal grant support aligned with Canada's SMR Action Plan.

-• Undisclosed energy-company CVC - led/anchored the Dec 2025 Series B; strategic validation from an industry incumbent.
+• Undisclosed energy-company CVC - led/anchored the Dec 2025 Series B. An industry incumbent, but ARC won't name it.

 Leadership